 Best Time to Trek in Sikkim

-To catch the exceptional views of the Sikkim Himalayas, the best months to embark on these hiking trails in Sikkim are from October to November, when the weather is at it’s optimum with clear mountain views.
+If your intention to undertake trekking in Sikkim is to catch the exceptional clear views of the Sikkim Himalayas, then mid-October to November is the best time to trek in Sikkim.
+Embarking on these hiking trails in Sikkim during these months ensures optimum weather conditions with clear mountain views.

-However, during the Autumn and summer months of March April and May will present the hiker with colorful mountainside filled with the multicolored Rhododendron flowers and wild flower blooms.
+However, trekking in the months of March April and May in Sikkim will present the hiker with colorful mountainside filled with the multicolored Rhododendron flowers and wild flower blooms.
 The mountain views may not be as clear as in the fall season, but will be visible to the onlooker.
 The month of May especially towards the end may see some cloud cover from the approaching monsoon season.

 Wildlife and Natural Beauty Encountered on Sikkim Treks